CALL FOR INSTALLATION AND/OR INTERACTIVE COMMUNITY ARTISTS

 P. 67.
 Nowadays we must forcefully reject the notion that our being created in God’s image and given dominion over the earth justifies absolute domination over other creatures.
 The biblical texts are to be read in their context, with an appropriate hermeneutic, recognizing that they tell us to “till and keep” the garden of the world (cf. Gen 2:15).
 “Tilling” refers to cultivating, ploughing or working, while “keeping” means caring, protecting, overseeing and preserving.
 This implies a relationship of mutual responsibility between human beings and nature.
 Each community can take from the bounty of the earth whatever it needs for subsistence, but it also has the duty to protect the earth and to ensure its fruitfulness for coming generations.

-Elisabeth jones art center is located in the pearl district of downtown portland, oregon 516 NW 14TH AVE, PORTLAND, OR 97209
+Elisabeth jones art center is located in the pearl district of downtown portland, oregon we are a non-profit FINE ART organization with a focus on ecology, social justice, and contemporary issues 516 NW 14TH AVE, PORTLAND, OR 97209

 The largest Portland Art Gallery located in the Pearl District, Elisabeth Jones exhibits a wide array of fine art.
 We exhibit work based on Environment, Social Justice, and Contemporary Issues.
 Our exhibitions feature local Pacific Northwest artists, and a large talented pool of international artists.